lfulmer35/ArkansasPlanning/brainstorm.md

  * Good soil
  * Apparently a homesteading conference is here (small)
  * Good fishing, deer, and duck hunting
+ * Medium to low pesticide and contamination (probably)
 ### Disadvantages :poop:
  * More secluded
  * Very little in the towns